Contemporary Issues in the Japanese and Korean Economies

 - Term 1

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

 - Provide a contemporary perspective on Japan & Korea’s socio-economic development and the implications for managerial decision making

 Method of assessment

-This course is assessed by 30% written coursework and 70% by one two hour examination
+This module is assessed by 30% written coursework and 70% by one two hour examination